35percent/11tystarter/src/posts/aylesham-centre-planning-application-rejected.md

 In response to the planning officers' presentation, Berkeley gave two reasons for only offering 12% affordable housing.
 The first was that there was an obligation to provide Morrison's with a replacement shopping centre and that this made the Aylesham a risky, long-term development.
 Secondly, Berkeley argued that there had been a more general rise on development costs, along with a slow-down in revenue return (sales).
 Taken together these factors meant that the scheme was not viable and could not deliver 35% affordable housing.

-The Chair of the Committee Cllr Richard Livingstone pointed out that despite the purported lack of viability of the scheme, it would still generate a profit of £84m.
+The Chair of the Committee, Cllr Richard Livingstone, pointed out that despite the purported lack of viability of the scheme, it could still generate a profit of £84.4m, even with a viability deficit of £41.4m .
 Berkeley did not deny the fact, but responded by referring to their duty to their shareholders and added that they could not honestly promise to deliver 35% affordable houisng when it was not viable.
 Berkeley held out the possibility of increasing the affordable housing, by later reviews determining the development's real profitability.

 ![](img/aylesham_or_para_314_150725.png)